Three Simple Breathing Techniques for Everyday Life

 Humans are sensory creatures and our modern world fills our senses constantly.
 Try creating a more sensory breathing technique to experience and connect more by using touch.
 Start by making sure you a comfortable where ever you are.
 It doesn’t matter if you are sat in a chair at work, stood in a cue or laying down on your yoga mat, get comfy.
 Placing one hand on your chest and one hand on your belly allow the breath to naturally flow and take a moment to notice how that feels, not just in your body but also underneath the touch of your hands.
 In time, allow for the breath to find a gentler pace focusing more on the sensation underneath your palms.
 Notice the soft lifting and sinking of your chest and belly as you breathe.
 Lovely.

-If you need a little extra space, our New Year Retreats are a great way to re-set and gift yourself some time to look after yourself.
+If you need a little extra space, our UK Retreats are a great way to re-set and gift yourself some time to look after yourself.